mbta/arrow/docs/attachments.md

 ### Data Model

-Since the "types" of attachments we want to support have a lot of behavior in common, and easily extending the system to support new types is desired, we can use a single Ecto schema for all of them.
-Below is a sketch of this approach.
+Since the "kinds" of attachments we want to support have a lot of behavior in common, and easily extending the system to support new types is desired, we can use a single Ecto schema for all of them.
+This would need only an enum field to distinguish between different kinds of attachments.

+### Code Sketch

+Below is a sketch of the `Attachment` schema module, which also includes the logic that would be needed to handle the file storage itself.
+This specific module structure and API is not prescriptive; it's only here to prove the basic elements are feasible and give an idea of how much work will be involved.

 In this sketch, full storage paths for an attachment are generated when needed, and only the original filename is stored in our database — this allows handling